gbif/hp-swissnatcoll/en/how-to-publish-data.md

 --- A three-steps pop-up window has opened. ---

-1. (Step 1 of 3) Click on **Choose a file** to select your prepared .csv/.txt file or drag and drop it if you have a folder window opened on your screen.
+1. (Step 1️⃣ of 3️⃣) Click on **Choose a file** to select your prepared .csv/.txt file or drag and drop it if you have a folder window opened on your screen.
 2. Wait until the purple bar is full.
 3. Click on **Next**

 ### Map my data

-{: .box }
-The mappings window (Step 2 of 3) has three parts:
+The mappings window (Step 2️⃣ of 3️⃣) has three parts:
 - *Quick Start*: if your field names are exactly the same as the DAGI attributes, the mapping can be automatically performed by **✨Try auto-mapping**.
 The second button **🔄️Load existing mapping** can be used after the first mapping.
 It mapps your fields the same way you mapped them previously (as long as your field names do not change).
 - *Required attributes*: mandatory attributes that have to be mapped in order to go to the next step.
 At the moment, only two attributes are mandatory in DAGI ([scientificName](https://dwc.tdwg.org/terms/#dwc:scientificName){:target="_blank"} and [catalogNumber](https://dwc.tdwg.org/terms/#dwc:catalogNumber){:target="_blank"}).
 - *Additional columns*: the other attributes present in your dataset.
 The number depends on the number of columns in your imported file.
 After selecting the required attributes, the button **➕Add all** is available for clicking.
 It adds all of your columns at once.
-Then you can select the corresponding DAGI attribute for each of them
+Then you can select the corresponding DAGI attribute for each of them.

 1. If your field names are 100% the same as the Data Aggregator's attribute, click on **✨Try auto-mapping**.
 2. If you already did a mapping, click on **🔄️Load existing mapping** and simply check the mapping before clicking on **Update mapping**.
-3. Else, do the following steps:
-4. For the Required attributes, select in the drop-down menu **Select a column** the corresponding field in your imported file of each required attribute.
+3. If it is your first mapping and your field names are different than the DAGI attributes, select first the Required attributes by clicking on the drop-down menu **Select a column** of both attributes.
+You can then select the corresponding field in your imported file.
   - By typing the beginning of your field names in the search bar, you can find them more easily.
-  - If unsure of the correspondence between the attributes and your field names, consult the FAQs section [Where can I find the Darwin Core terms description?](/en/data-aggregator-faqs/#where-can-i-find-the-darwin-core-terms-description).
+  - If unsure of the correspondence between the attributes and your field names, consult the Darwin Core FAQs section [Where can I find the Darwin Core terms description?](/en/data-dwc#where-can-i-find-the-darwin-core-terms-description).
-5. For the Additional columns, either click on **➕ Add all** or add them one by one by clicking on the attribute names (with grey background) to map your fields with the additional attributes.
+5. For the Additional columns, either click on **➕ Add all** or add them one by one by clicking on the attribute names (with grey background) to map your fields with the DAGI attributes.
   - The added attributes appear at the top of the Additional columns list when added one by one, and at the bottom of the list when added with ➕ Add all.
   - The unmapped fields of your file are listed on top of the Additional columns list with a grey background.
 It is not mandatory to map all of your file fields.
 6. Repeat these steps until all of the fields you want to import are mapped.
-  - Not all of your fields may be mandatory for GBIF.
-Find [here](/en/data-aggregator-faqs#which-fields-are-requiredmandatory){:target="_blank"} a list with the required and optional fields guaranteeing the highest data quality.
-  - If you can't find a Darwin Core term corresponding to one or more of your fields, you have the possibility to map it as a "Custom Attribute". ⚠️ Custom Attributes are currently not encoded and published on GBIF.
-It is still useful to have them in case they can be used in future versions.
+  - If you can't find a DAGI attribute corresponding to one or more of your fields, you have the possibility to map it as a "Custom Attribute". ⚠️ Custom Attributes can't be encoded nor published on GBIF but may be available for other features in DAGI (e.g. Approval/Validation process)
 <br>
 7. When satisfied with your mapping, click on **Update mapping**.
 <br>
-8. (Step 3 of 3) The last step is a summary window on which you can check your file name and size, creation date, the number of rows, and the mapped and unmapped fields.
+8. (Step 3️⃣ of 3️⃣) The last step is a summary window on which you can check your file name and size, creation date, the number of rows, and the mapped and unmapped fields.
 9. When satisfied, click on **Run import**.
   - The page displayed is now the Imports tab, where you can see all your imported files for a given dataset at all times.
   - A progression bar appears during the import process and disappears when finished. ⚠️ Depending on the size of your imported dataset, this step can take up to a day to be completed ⚠️ Closing your navigator has not impact on the process, you can come back later to check the import state.